e61-Institute/theme61/readme.md

 ### Installing theme61

-If you havent’t already, install the `devtools` package:
+If you haven’t already, install the `devtools` package:

 `install.packages::devtools()`